 Substance Abuse

 Addictions are historically deeply rooted maladaptive reactions to one’s journey through their life experiences, relationships, and predominantly through traumas.
-Substance abuse can cause enormous strain to relationships, and can even become the cause for arguments and lack of quality time.
+Substance abuse can cause enormous strain on relationships, and can even become the cause for arguments and lack of quality time.
 If the using partner is not ready to relinquish the hold and seek help towards recovery, the substances will always overpower and win.
-You do not want to be second to a mind and body altering substance, take this as a red flag and move on.
+You do not want to be second to a mind and body-altering substance, so take this as a red flag and move on.

 Schedule a Free Consultation

-Personal deal breakers are characteristics and values that you witness in a partner that deviate from your own in a way that you are unable or uncomfortable to live with.
-Common relationship deal breakers can be desires for or against children, practicing or relinquishing religion, and differences in lifestyle preferences.
+Personal deal breakers are characteristics and core values you witness in a partner that deviate from yours in a way that you are unable or uncomfortable to live with.

 Meeting a potential romantic partner provides an opportunity to express your wants, needs, and non-negotiables for the relationship from the start.
-Listed below are the most common deal breakers that you can bring to your new partner and discuss where each of you stand and if there is availability for compromise or if you need to find someone else that is more compatible.
+Listed below are the most common deal breakers you can bring to your new partner and discuss where each of you stands, identify where you might be willing to compromise, and decide if you need to find someone more compatible.

-Meeting your partner’s friends allows you to get an additional glimpse into your partner’s world.
-If you like their friends and develop a comfortability around them, you will feel more confident when you meet with them for events and have more trust for your partner is out with them solo.
-However, if you are unable to connect, respect, or interweave yourself with your partner’s social circles, it can feel frustrating, isolating, and may cause future conflict when they are discussed or when you or your partner meets with them.
+Meeting your partner’s friends allows you to get an additional glimpse into their world.
+If you like their friends and are comfortable around them, you will feel more confident when you meet with them for events and trust your partner with them.
+However, if you are unable to connect, respect, or interweave yourself with your partner’s social circles, it can feel frustrating and isolating, which could cause future conflict.

-Knowing your partner’s preferences and affiliations can help you to understand how they navigate within their world.
+Knowing your partner’s preferences and affiliations can help you understand how they navigate the world.
 What are their individual religious, spiritual, or otherwise beliefs?
-How important or not important is it to you and to them?
+How important or not important is it to you and them?
 How do your political affiliations impact you and your relationships?
-If you’re looking for a long-term partner, use open questioning to discover if there is compatibility, and remember, strong opposing views without flexibility in these categories could be a recipe for disaster.
+If you’re looking for a long-term partner, use open questioning to discover if there is compatibility because strong opposing views without flexibility in these categories could be a recipe for disaster.

 Being Needy or Clingy

-We need our own individuality, time, and space.
-If you have a clingy partner, it vastly limits your availability to engage in activities within your own social circle or to find personal alone time.
+No matter how close the couple, we all need time and space on our own to explore our personal interests and grow as individuals.
+A clingy partner can vastly limit your ability to engage in activities without your partner or to find personal space.
 It can also add feelings of pressure, responsibility, and expectations to entertain and be the sole person for your partner.
-Always having a partner in need is exhausting and is one most common undesirable personality traits to have in a partner.
+Always having a partner in need is exhausting and can become a major deal breaker in many relationships.

 Lack of Aspiration

-Trust in the relationship is crucial.
-It exhibits and provides respect, reliability, and confidence for and with each other.
-A healthy relationship is nourished by your dependability on your partner to be reasonably accessible, supportive, and present in the relationship.
-It is a huge warning sign if you can’t trust your partner and can cause future strife and resentment in your relationship.
+Trust plays a crucial role in a successful relationship.
+It provides respect, reliability, and confidence in each other.
+A healthy relationship grows when you can depend on your partner to be accessible, supportive, and present in the relationship.
+If you can’t trust your partner, you may find yourself resentful and angry, leading to future strife in your otherwise committed relationship.

 Poor Communication